Text-sensitive menu

 statements - any commands that you can use in macros.

 Separator between text and statements is single space and colon ( :).
-For example, if trigger is key `, and menu contains line mail :"name@abc.com" (two spaces after "mail"), the command is executed when you type "`mail " (with space).
+For example, if there is line `mail :"name@abc.com" (two spaces after "mail"), the command is executed when you type "`mail " (with space).

 Lines that don't have : and don't begin with / are ignored and can be used for comments.